 Here are some of the ways I have recently seen myself addressed on email and snail mail (some of which were interpretations after hearing it spelled out on the phone), none of which are my actual name, but perfectly understandable how someone would come to that conclusion given the fact that my actual name, although I personally appreciate it quite a bit, is truly weird in the first place.

 Anne Geri-Anne Angela Mrs. Geri (pronounced “Jerry” on the phone) Sra.
 Geri Sra.
 Geri-Fann

 Maryann Geri (I have no idea where this came from...)

-I’m sure you ALL had time to read this pontificating on my own name today…….not that it’s all about me, you know.
+Dear reader, I’m sure you had ALL time in the world to read this post as you found me pontificating about my own name.
+Not that it’s all about me, you know.
 It's just ....

 I do go by “Anj”, “Angie”, “Anne-Geri’”, “Mrs. Fann” or “Sra.
 Fann”.
 In Honduras, I gladly go by "Inchi" or "Enyi".
 Occasionally I also go by “Captain Random”.
 I do not answer to my lifetime friend Rob’s version, “Annegeriatric” (although to his thrill I have accidentally turned around to it).

 Anyhoo ... you can pretty much mess with my name to your heart’s content and I will probably answer to it because ...